Are You Suffering from Presbyopia or Farsightedness?

 There’s no fail-safe way to prevent farsightedness or presbyopia.
 Maintaining a healthy diet, exercising regularly, and getting yearly eye exams are the best ways to guard against eye trouble, but sometimes, there’s just no way to get around it.
 Thankfully, there are very effective ways to treat both of these conditions.

-Your VSP doctor can prescribe corrective lenses to improve your near vision and your ability to transition between far-away and nearby objects.
+Your VSP network doctor can prescribe corrective lenses to improve your near vision and your ability to transition between far-away and nearby objects.
 If you’re farsighted, your eye doctor will likely prescribe lenses that change the way light comes into the eye.
 Laser surgery may be another option for treating farsightedness.

 The most common way to treat presbyopia is with bifocals or progressive lenses, but reading glasses and multifocal contact lenses are two other options.